xcart/xcart-docs/_pages/kb_en/general_setup/testing_your_email_transfer_settings_with_mail-tester.md

 The highest score would be 10/10.
 The lower your score, the more likely your emails will be flagged as spam.

 If your score is above 7 or 8, you will probably be fine.
-To make sure, simply ask your store users if they get your emails.
+To make sure, ask your store users if they get your emails.

 By clicking on the [+] buttons you can get detailed information about each parameter of your test results.
-If your results say "You're properly authenticated", and you see a check mark on the green background for this item, it is a good sign.
+If your results say "You're properly authenticated", and you see a check mark on the green background for this item, it is a good thing.
 If you do not see one, it means that serious work to adjust the configuration of your mail sending system is required.

 Common issues resulting in bad scores include the following:
-You are blacklisted.
+   * You are blacklisted.
-SPF record is not set up.
+   * SPF record is not set up.
-DKIM is not set up.
+   * DKIM is not set up.
-Your email some bad keywords according to SpamAssassin.

-Another important item is "SpamAssasin likes you / SpamAssasin thinks you can improve".
-This parameter points out problems with the email content (The form or content of your message make SpamAssasin think it is spam).
-Попадание в черные списки не является фатальным признаком - среди этих списков очень много недобросовестных, которые занимаются откровенным вымогательством или блокировкой всего и вся по единичным инцидентам.
-Наличие нерабочих (битых) ссылок в письме повышает похожесть сообщения на СПАМ - поэтому их надо выявлять и исправлять.
-Также заслуживают внимания советы по улучшению сообщен
+   * The form or content of your email makes it look like spam for SpamAssassin (Note bad keywords, broken links, etc.)

+If you get a bad Mail Tester score, share your testing results with your hosting provider staff or network administrator.
+They should know what to do.

-If Mail Tester doesn't receive your newsletter preview, it will remain stuck on the page below:
+If Mail Tester does not receive your email, it will remain stuck on the page below:
 <img>
 If you see this page, it means your current sending method is not working.
+Again, in this case you should request help from your hosting provider or administrator.